389ds/389ds.github.io/docs/389ds/development/git-rules.md

     Also note that stashes are "global" - so if you have multiple branches, you must take care to specify the correct stash when using git stash pop or git stash apply - the stash will tell you which branch it was created on, but you must be careful not to pop it or apply it on a different branch.

--    Do not work on the main/master branch, unless you are staging commits to be pushed to the shared repository.
+-    Do not work on the main branch, unless you are staging commits to be pushed to the shared repository.

 Commit/Review Messages
 ----------------------